patrickariel/F-FSW24001107-44-pat-database-ch3/README.md

    - `4000`: The actual Express server that handles API requests coming from the Next.js app
    - `5555`: Prisma web frontend to the PostgreSQL database

+   You can log in to the default account using the following credentials:
+   - E-mail: `john.smith@bingle.com`
+   - Password: `password`

 ## 🏭 Build

 To build and run for production, simply do: